GameDevCoder/portfolio/_clients/crooz.md

 #### Automated Batching Tool for the mass, rapid creation of Unity prefabs

-Building upon the previous tools mentioned above, I created a comprehensive all in one Unity prefab batch creation tool.
+Building upon the previous tools mentioned above, I created a comprehensive all in one Unity prefab creation batch tool.
 Artists could drag and drop FBX assets from Unity onto the tool's asset list panel.
 It allowed the artists to create hundreds of prefabs at once.

-The settings for the prefabs could be applied to single, multiple, or all prefabs in the asset list.
+The asset panel featured a checkbox based selection system so that artists could selectively create prefabs with the desired settings.

-The tool could also be used to mass update existing prefabs.
-A prefab's reference FBX model and animations would be automatically updated to the latest version.
-Any custom scripts attached to the prefab at the time of update would also be preserved.
+The tool could also be used to mass update existing Unity prefabs.
+If a newer version of the prefab's FBX asset was imported into Unity, the prefab's model and animations could be automatically updated, matching the latest FBX version. &nbsp; Any custom scripts attached to the prefab at the time of update would also be preserved.

 \*\*Although not shown in this version, a preview pane was added to the right hand side of the batching tool.
 This allowed artists to quickly preview models with shaders and post effects before creating the prefab.